 In addition, the place of residence of any incumbent or political candidate may not be considered in the creation of a map, and districts may not be drawn for the purpose of favoring or discriminating against an incumbent, political candidate, or political party.

 Once the Commission has agreed on the geographic boundaries of the districts, the districts will be displayed on four maps: one map displaying the revised Congressional districts, a second map displaying the revised State Senate districts, a third map displaying the revised State Assembly districts, and a fourth map displaying the revised State Board of Equalization districts.
-The Commission will then vote to approve the four maps.

 The Act provides that any legal challenge to maps be sent straight to the California Supreme Court for review.
 This provision was written to expedite any legal challenge straight to the state’s highest court so a decision could be made on the maps in time for the next general elections.